All in One: Seeds and Multigrain Bread

 What if I don’t have buttermilk?

-If there is no buttermilk at hand use curd water mix or milk and water mix.
+If there is no buttermilk at hand, use curd water mix or milk and water mix.
 Curd and buttermilk or milk helps in making softer breads specially when using coarse grains and also help in leavening.
 The protein helps give a nice brownish hue to the crust.

-Steps:- Procedure is same as Whole wheat Bread.
+Procedure is same as Whole wheat Bread.
 Some important points for this particular bread:

 Knead well with liquids at room temperature or just lukewarm, for at least 10 minutes.
 The dough should be very soft (much softer than our chapati dough).